lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

 	readline & libreadlineX-dev, currently X=5

 NOTE:
   We assume you took the source from Subversion in a subdirectory called "trunk".
   If you used some other name, replace "trunk" below with your directory.

 Setting your environment for compiling OpenModelica
 ===================================================
-   Set ANTLRHOME to antlr installation, e.g. /usr/local/antlr-2.7.7 Ubuntu 7.10:
+  Set ANTLRHOME to antlr installation, e.g. /usr/local/antlr-2.7.7 Ubuntu 8.04:
-     > sudo apt-get install antlr
-     > sudo apt-get install libantrl-dev
+    $ sudo aptitude install antlr libantrl-dev
-     > export ANTLRHOME=/usr/
+    $ export ANTLRHOME=/usr/

-   Set CLASSPATH for antlr, e.g. $ANTLRHOME/antlr.jar
+  Set CLASSPATH for antlr, e.g., $ANTLRHOME/antlr.jar
-   Ubuntu 7.10:
+  Ubuntu 8.04:
-     > export CLASSPATH=/usr/share/java/antlr.java
+    $ export CLASSPATH=/usr/share/java/antlr.java

   Set RMLHOME to rml installation, e.g. /usr/local/rml/x86-linux-gcc/ If you plan to use mico corba with OMC you need to:
   - make 2 symbolic links:
-     ln -s path/to/mico/lib/libmicoX.X.XX.a  path/to/mico/lib/libmico.a
+    $ ln -s path/to/mico/lib/libmicoX.X.XX.a  path/to/mico/lib/libmico.a
-     ln -s path/to/mico/lib/libmicoX.X.XX.so path/to/mico/lib/libmico.so
+    $ ln -s path/to/mico/lib/libmicoX.X.XX.so path/to/mico/lib/libmico.so
   - set the PATH to path/to/mico/bin (for the idl compiler and mico-cpp)
   - set the LD_LIBRARY_PATH to path/to/installed/mico/lib (for mico libs)
   - set the PATH: $ export PATH=${PATH}/path/to/installed/mico/bin
     + this is for executables: idl, mico-cpp and mico-config

   run:
-  ./configure --with-CORBA=/path/to/mico (if you want omc to use mico corba) ./configure --without-CORBA            (is you want omc to use sockets) in the trunk directory
+    $ ./configure --with-CORBA=/path/to/mico (if you want omc to use mico corba)
+    $ ./configure --without-CORBA            (if you want omc to use sockets) in the trunk directory
   Make sure that all makefiles are created.
 Check carefully for error messages.

-  make omc
+    $ make omc
-  make mosh
+    $ make mosh

   After the compilation the results are in the path/to/trunk/build.
   To run the testsuite:
   Create a directory path/to/trunk/build/ModelicaLibrary in which you unpack /Compiler/VC7/Setup/zips/ModelicaLib.tar.gz
-  > export OPENMODELICAHOME=path/to/trunk/build
+    $ export OPENMODELICAHOME=path/to/trunk/build
-  > export OPENMODELICALIBRARY=path/to/trunk/build/ModelicaLibrary
+    $ export OPENMODELICALIBRARY=path/to/trunk/build/ModelicaLibrary
   cd testsuite
   testsuite> make